Sovereign Harbour tel 01323 470099 VHF #17

 While you are waiting in the lock, the lock keepers will allocate you a berth.

 It's simply a matter of following their directions when you emerge and tying your boat up on their nice new pontoons.

 There are no tidal streams to worry about inside the Marina, and ample space for manoeuvring.
 Visitors are invariably berthed within the Inner Harbour.. the South Harbour, the West Harbour and the massive North Harbour are the domain of residents.

 Visitors Mooring Fees...

-Mooring charges here workout at £2.65 per metre per day (minimum 8m).
+Mooring charges (2022) here workout at £3.55 per metre per day for boats up to 12.5 metres (minimum 8m).
 As with Brighton Marina (with the same owners), really good winter deals are available.
-If you take a three-month mooring between the beginning of October and the end of March the price comes down to 59p per metre per day...
+This includes Wifi and shore power.

 It's worth noting that if you sail the South Coast on a regular basis there is deal to be had which covers all the Premier Marinas and means you can get 7 days for the price of 5 if you are prepared to buy in advance.

 All normal Marina facilities are found here.
-Water and electricity (one night free) are on the pontoons, and there are good toilet and shower arrangements ashore.
-Laundry facilities are available, and there is WiFi throughout the harbour.
+Water and electricity (£5.00 worth free) are on the pontoons, and there are good toilet and shower arrangements ashore.
+Laundry facilities are available, and there is WiFi (£3.50 Per hour or £7.50 per day) throughout the harbour.
 Security on the pontoons is handled by CCTV and swipe card access,(collect from the harbour office once you've got your boat berthed).
 The offices are open 24 hours a day.